 There's also a plan for a tape compilation featuring bands I worked with, that one will take longer to materialize but it's brewing.

 The book needs to be on every coffee table of every high contrast, monochromatic art fan... can't wait for it to materialize.
 And, that comp will me a massive sonic release, you've worked with some amazing artists and bands.
-Besides the connections with music, what else
+Besides the connections with music, what else have you done in this life that most intrigues you?

 That's hard to answer.
 I'm a "whatever tomorrow brings I'll deal with it" kind of guy, but let me see...